 SEER is an efficiency scale for air conditioning systems, and the higher the number, the cheaper it is to operate.
 The difference between 23.5 and 26 is not great however, and the efficiency varies depending on the model.
-On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is specially for heat pumps.
+On the other hand, HSPF is another scale that stands for "heating seasonal performance factor" and is unique to heat pumps.
 It tells you how efficient the equipment is at heating.
-You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not superior depending on the model you choose.
+You can tell from these examples that as far as energy effiency goes, air conditioners are mostly equal, if not a little better depending on the model you choose.
 The largest difference between heat pumps and ACs is that heat pumps can also heat your home while an AC only cools.

 Does climate matter for heat pumps?

-Heat pumps are most effective in warm climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
-You should speak with a NATE certified HVAC pro who has experience in your region before deciding on a heat pump.
-If the equipment just isn't right for your home, you could have extremely high electric bills.
-Once the temperature sinks too low, it's near impossible for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
+Heat pumps are most effective in warmer climates with less severe winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
+You should speak with a NATE certified HVAC pro who has experience in your area before deciding on a heat pump.
+If the equipment just isn't right for your home, you could have very high electric bills.
+Once the temperature sinks too low, it's difficult for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
 This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during cold snaps which drives your energy consumption through the roof.

 How does a heat pump compare with a furnace?